 Supporting Inverses

-To keep the inverse edges pointing in the right direction, we add a trivial relation gg1gg^{-1} to RR for each gXg \in X. This ensures that, after the completion of the algorithm, we are left with a valid Schreier graph.
+To keep the inverse edges pointing in the right direction, we add a trivial relation to for each .
+This ensures that, after the completion of the algorithm, we are left with a valid Schreier graph.
 No other changes are necessary.

 Conclusion